7 Mistakes That may Affect Your Insurance

 On the other side, if the building is overvalued, you may be paying money for coverage that is not necessary, which will end up wasting the association’s money.

-5. No D&O Coverage for the Association Manager It is common to see that the manager has been left off the D&O coverage.
-On most policies, this is not fixed by a typical additional insured endorsement as it is with general liability coverage.
+5. No D&O Coverage for the Association Manager It is common to see that the manager has been left off of the D&O coverage.
+On most policies this is not fixed by a typical additional insured endorsement as it is with general liability coverage.
 They normally charge extra premium and ask additional questions about the manager to allow for the coverage.
 This is important coverage because an error of communication can create a situation where this type of suit can happen.

 An example of this is when the board has put rules in place where late pays will not be tolerated.
 If you have been late two months in a row, they will begin legal proceedings against the owner.
 If, for example, the first month the owner pays late by a few days and the next month he is accidentally left on the list of delinquent owners, the board will file suit against the owner.
 The owner will counter-sue for defamation of character.
 Without the association manager being named to the D&O coverage, there will be no insurance coverage for the claim.